-Harry stared at her for a minute before asking, "Why did they call you Hogwarts if you're a girl?
+Harry stared at her for a few seconds before asking, "Why did they call you Hogwarts if you're a girl?
 That's the worst name ever."

 "I suppose referring to myself as Hogwarts is a little inappropriate considering my form," she said with a small nod.
-"There is nothing about me even remotely reminiscent of hogs or warts, not that I'm complaining, mind you.
+"There is nothing about me even remotely reminiscent of hogs or warts.
 Do you have any suggestions?"

 "Uh, castle in Latin is castellum…" He tapped his chin in thought.
 "Castellum, castellum, stellum?
 Stella?" he posed.
 It was a small stretch but nothing unreasonable in the verse of nicknaming.

 "Acceptable," agreed the woman, now Stella.
 "Of course, in the grand scheme of things…"